PD006/PratibhaGoldmanSachsNASA-APOD/README.md

 2- On Landing screen application has:

 -`Calendar` (Using Calendar we are allowing users to search for the picture for a date of their choice).
+User can not select future date in calendar and by swiping can select any past date.

 -`Favourite` button with heart image on it. clicking this button user will have the list of favourite pictures list with detail able to click on cell and get more deatils.